sfu-discourse-lab/Kickstarter/experiment_code/README.md

 ## Installation & Usage

 A local installation of JATOS is required to run the code in this folder.
 Its installation as well as instructions can be found [here](https://www.jatos.org/Installation.html).
+The experiment is also hosted on the Language Learning and Development (LangDev) Lab's (GitHub)(JATOS) server.

-Within the local machine, ensure that the files are placed within the ```study_assets_root``` subfolder of the JATOS installation folder.
+If the codebase is run off a local machine, ensure that the files are placed within the ```study_assets_root``` subfolder of the JATOS installation folder.

 ## Media and Stimuli